luyandazuma/AI-Product-Description-Generator/README.md

 Structured the layout using HTML and clean, centered form interface.
 Styled UI with custom CSS using flexbox for layout and a typewrite JavaScript plugin from GitHub.
-Connected to the AI API using axois to send prompt data and receive a response of a generated product description using JavaScript.
+Connected to the AI API using axios to send prompt data and receive a response of a generated product description using JavaScript.
 Added error handling to manage empty inputs.
 Deployed the web-app using Netlify.